zhangruihan1/index/README.md

 ```

 You are going to get errors for sure if trying to pull a file that is not listed in this index.

+We have put two versions in the python file, where the [gdown](https://pypi.org/project/gdown/) version does not work very well for files larger than 100 MB.
+Thus, we took python code in this stackoverflow [answer](https://stackoverflow.com/questions/25010369/wget-curl-large-file-from-google-drive/39225039#39225039) and use it to replace gdown.

+The difference is that the gdown version uses a special url to download files, while the other uses the id of each file.